robhurring/git-jira/README.md

 This is a small git command to help with a Jira workflow.
 It will assist in creating branches based off ticket ID's as well as starting pull-requests.
 A few other useful things it can do are open the current branch's ticket and copy its URL.

+## Caveats

+Since we're using HTTParty and basic-auth you must have a username/password for your jira account. **Google authentication will not work.** To reset/create a password for your Jira account visit https://YOURDOMAIN.atlassian.net/login/forgot and reset your password.

 ## Installation

 Clone this repo locally: